WashingtonKK/django-chat-app/README.md

 # django-chat-app
-I am working on chat application using Django.
+I am working on a chat application using Django.